IoanaPlaton/Crypto-Clustering/README.md

 Create a new DataFrame with the scaled PCA data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

-    The first five rows of the scaled PCA DataFrame should appear as follows:

 ## Find the Best Value for k Using the PCA DataFrame
 Use the elbow method on the scaled PCA DataFrame to find the best value for k using the following steps: